amplifying-fsharp/fsharplang/spec/expressions.md

 following terminology:

-- The phrase “the type `ty1` is asserted to be equal to the type `ty2`” or simply “`ty1 = ty2` is asserted” indicates that the constraint “`ty 1 = ty2`” is added to the current inference constraints.
+- The phrase “the type `ty1` is asserted to be equal to the type `ty2`” or simply “`ty1 = ty2` is asserted” indicates that the constraint “`ty1 = ty2`” is added to the current inference constraints.

 - The phrase “`ty1` is asserted to be a subtype of `ty2`” or simply “`ty1 :> ty2` is asserted” indicates